unskript/Awesome-CloudOps-Automation/README_template.md

 ## HacktoberFest 2022 Resource

-The resource that are avilable for testing for our hacktoberfest is [here](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/hfest_2022_resource.md)
+The resources that are available for testing for our HacktoberFest are [here](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/hfest_2022_resource.md)

+## Community
+[Join the CloudOps Community Slack Channel](https://communityinviter.com/apps/cloud-ops-community/awesome-cloud-automation) to connect with other users, contributors and awesome people behind awesome CloudOps automation project.

+## Roadmap

+See the [open issues](https://github.com/unskript/awesome-cloudops-automation/issues) for a list of proposed features (and known issues).

 ## License
 Except as otherwise noted this project is licensed under the `Apache License, Version 2.0` .